 The slicer is a really handy feature of Google Sheets.
 It enhances the power of Pivot Tables and Pivot Charts in Google Sheets.

-With Slicers, you can analyze your data much more interactively.
+With a Google Sheets Slicer, you can analyze your data much more interactively.
 You can create really amazing-looking and interactive reports and dashboards right within your Google Sheets worksheet!

 In fact, once you’ve mastered the use of slicers, you’ll never want to go back to using regular filters!

 In this tutorial, we will explain what Google Sheets slicers are.
 We will also demonstrate how to create and use Slicers in Google Sheets (with a practical example).

 In order to understand this tutorial, you need to understand how Pivot tables and charts work.
 If you’re not familiar with these, it would be a good idea to first become familiar with the concepts and how they work.
 Since this is an integrated concept and can be quite difficult, we recommend taking a comprehensive Google Sheets course.

 A slicer is a Google Sheets tool that allows you to quickly and easily filter tables, pivot tables, and charts with just the click/ drag of a button.
 They float above your grid and are not tied to any cell, so you can easily move them around your window, align it, and position it however you like.

 The slicer Google Sheets feature is called so, because it cuts through your data, similar to a filter, to give you customized data analytics.
 It is, however, better than a filter because it is much more visually appealing and user-friendly.
 Now let’s look at how to add slicer Google Sheets.

 You can make a copy of our Example Spreadsheet to follow along with this guide.
 Now we’ll show you how to add and how to use slicer in Google Sheets.

 How to Create a Slicer in Google Sheets (with Example)